cyring/CoreFreq/README.md

 **c-** Rendering

 The UI renders best with an ASCII 7-Bit console or Xterm with VT100 and ANSI colors support
+Tip for the Ubuntu Terminal: In the Preferences - Colors tab, select `Show bold text in bright colors`

 ### Dependencies
 * The Linux Kernel with a minimum version 3.3